autocore-ai/AutowareAuto/docs/usage/odd-demos/autonomous-valet-parking.md

 * Intel(R) Core(TM) i9-9900KF CPU @ 3.60GHz (16 virtual cores) with 64GB RAM
 * NVIDIA GeForce RTX 2080 with 8 GB memory

-@warning If the machine is overloaded by running both the simulation and the autonomous-driving stack, expect a performance degradation; see @ref avpdemo-simulation-troubleshooting-resources
+@warning If the machine is overloaded by running both the simulation and the autonomous-driving stack, expect a performance degradation.
+See @ref avpdemo-simulation-troubleshooting-resources.
+It is recommended to run the Simulator and RViz2 one one machine and the autoware stack on a second machine.

 ## Setup and launching {#avpdemo-simulation-launch}